roneesh/test_app/readme.md

 With Javascript I try and follow some general best practices as much as possible:

-1. Avoid anonymous functions, try and use named functions
+1. Avoid anonymous functions and try to use named functions
 2. Keep functions to less than 5 lines (per Sandi Metz's rules)
 3. Have functions return something explicit
 4. Utilize returning of booleans in functions